webmarkyn/game-explorer/README.md

 # GameExplorer (React Capstone Project)

-This is the app where you can view games, it's information, ratings and games of similar genre.
+This is the app where you can view different games, it's information, ratings, and games of similar genre.
 Also you can set search conditions and sort, filter by genre.

 ![screenshot](./screenshot.png)